🇳🇿

 Kūmara · Māori sweet potato · routinely finished with butter or cream

-Roasted kūmara is one of New Zealand's most iconic side dishes, and cafés and restaurants routinely glaze or mash it with butter, cream, or both without listing dairy on the menu.
+Roasted kūmara is one of New Zealand's most iconic side dishes, and cafés and restaurants routinely glaze or mash it with butter, cream, or both without listing dairy on the menu because the dairy is a cooking method rather than a named ingredient.
 Kūmara soup is similarly finished with cream in most restaurant kitchens.
+Upscale venues may add crème fraîche or a butter glaze; café versions often use a brown-butter drizzle.
 Because kūmara is a vegetable, vegan travellers sometimes assume it arrives dairy-free without checking.
-Upscale venues may add crème fraîche or a butter glaze; café versions often use a brown-butter drizzle.

 Inanga / kōaro · tiny juvenile fish used whole in a batter · easily mistaken for an egg or vegetable patty

-Whitebait fritters are a prized New Zealand delicacy that international visitors sometimes mistake for an egg or vegetable patty — the fish are tiny and translucent, and the finished fritter gives almost no visual clue.
+Whitebait fritters are a prized New Zealand delicacy that international visitors sometimes mistake for an egg or vegetable patty because the fish are tiny and translucent and the finished fritter gives almost no visual clue that it contains fish.
 Menus typically list "whitebait fritter" with no further description.
-During whitebait season — roughly August to November, concentrated on the West Coast of the South Island — coastal cafés, pubs, and riverside restaurants feature the dish prominently.
-The fritter is made from whole juvenile fish bound with egg; nothing about its appearance signals fish to someone unfamiliar with the ingredient.
+The fritter is made from whole juvenile fish bound with egg.
+During whitebait season, roughly August to November and concentrated on the West Coast of the South Island, coastal cafés, pubs, and riverside restaurants feature the dish prominently as a signature menu item.

-Found in: West Coast cafés & pubs · coastal restaurants · seasonal pub specials · South Island river-mouth towns
+West Coast cafés and pubs · coastal restaurants · seasonal pub specials · South Island river-mouth towns during season

 Season runs approximately August to November.
 Risk is concentrated on the South Island's West Coast; whitebait fritters are rare in Auckland or Wellington restaurants but appear on almost every coastal pub menu during season.